SNmcdarby1/Conxia/README.md

 Image of navigation bar
 •	The landing page image
-o	The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to. o	This section introduces the user to Conxia with an eye catching animation to grab their attention Image of landing page o	Page name o	The page section will allow the user to see the benefits of joining the Conxia as their travel arrangement platform, as well as the benefits of business travels for confrences an other activities. o	This user will see the value of signing up for the Conxia meetups.
+o	The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to. o	This section introduces the user to Conxia Nail Parlor with an eye catching animation to grab their attention Image of landing page o	Page name Conxia o	The page section will allow the user to see the benefits of joining the The Lounge Nail products services  and beauty products. o	This user will see the value of signing up for the Conxia Nail Parlor .
 This should encourage the user to consider more booking arrangements for their companies around the world.
 Image of page
 •	Booking section
 o	This section will allow the user to see exactly the total budget that every user is allowed to use, where they allocated hotels and restaurants are and the conference bookings within the designated locations.